ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (21)
-      - | Processing method to execute save process.
+      - | Handler method to execute save process.
     * - | (22)
       - | Specify the verification group interface (\ ``Wizard1.class``\ , \  ``Wizard2.class``\ , \ ``Wizard3.class``\ ) of each input screen, in the "value" attribute of \ ``@Validated``\  annotation, to check all the values entered on input screen.
     * - | (23)